Written by Leslie T. Cooper, MD & DeLisa Fairweather, PhD

 A: Examination of heart tissue under a microscope is the only way to prove the diagnosis of chronic myocarditis.
 Up to 40% of patients with chronic dilated cardiomyopathy (large, poorly functioning hearts) who have symptoms of heart failure despite standard medical care can have myocarditis when special techniques are used to study heart tissue.

-Magnetic resonance imaging (MRI) of the heart is under evaluation to aid in diagnosis of chronic myocarditis.
-The sensitivity and specificity of MRI for the diagnosis of myocarditis varies with duration of illness and the sequences used.
+Magnetic resonance imaging (MRI) of the heart is under evaluation to aid in the diagnosis of chronic myocarditis.
+The sensitivity and specificity of MRI for the diagnosis of myocarditis varies with the duration of illness and the sequences used.

 Blood tests that measure damage to heart muscle cells (e.g. troponin T) can also be elevated in chronic myocarditis, but the levels may be normal or only minimally elevated.

 The electrocardiogram has nonspecific changes in the majority of myocarditis cases.
 There are also no specific echocardiographic features of chronic myocarditis.

 How can “chronic myocarditis” occur later after “acute myocarditis”?